DEGIRO review

 Ready to open a DEGIRO account?

-Check the fees page first, confirm your target ETF is on the Tradegate Core Selection, and verify that securities lending is set to off in your account settings after opening — it is off by default since October 2025.
-If you need multi-currency accounts or interest on cash, compare with IBKR before committing.
+Check the fees page first, confirm your target ETF is on the Tradegate Core Selection, and note that securities lending — offered only in the Netherlands, Spain, Switzerland and Italy — stays off unless you sign the Acceptance Form Securities Lending and pass the Appropriateness Test.
+If you need multi-currency accounts or a published credit interest rate on cash, compare with IBKR before committing.

 Frequently asked questions